SakshiDS/Week07/README.md

 ##                                                                            Week 7 HomeWork
 ========================================================================================================================================================================
-### explain what autoincrementing is.
+### Explain what autoincrementing is.
 Also explain the difference between creating a join and a subquery.
 This section should be less than 300 words

 Autoincrementing is a great tool while creating or altering a table to have a unique id.
 With the help of a counter a unique digit will be added to the table for each new entry made.